 - Time Measurement: As mentioned earlier, the base-60 system used for measuring time relies heavily on multiples of 6.

 - Geometry: The angles in regular polygons are often multiples of 6.
-For example, a hexagon has angles of 120 degrees, which is a multiple of 6.
+As an example, a hexagon has angles of 120 degrees, which is a multiple of 6.

 - Packaging and Distribution: Companies often use multiples of 6 for packaging and distributing products to optimize space and efficiency.